 If you would like to develop your parenting skills and write a new family story, I offer counselling support for parents to help you through this process.
 We can work together to define your parenting goals, and create the family life you are looking for.

 Rather than labelling or diagnosing your child, I will help you to change behaviours by understanding the meaning behind them.
 To put it simply, “acting out” is your child’s way of trying to communicate.
-My role is to help you to read the message.
+Your counsellor can help you learn how to read the message.

 The aim is to help you raise happy healthy children, who are able to realise their potential and find their place in the world